scionproto-contrib/csnet/docs/getting-started.md

   is a combination of the ISD identifier and the AS number (e.g. `2-ff00:0:222`).
 The IA can be found in the `isd_as` field of the `topology.json` of an AS.
 - When sending data to a destination host, the path the packet should take through the SCION network can be explicitly defined.
-Available paths to a specific destination AS can be retrieved with `scion_fetch_paths()`.
+Available paths to a specific destination AS can be retrieved with `scion_path_collection_fetch()`.

 ### Freeing resources